darkleaf/hazel/README.md

 DataScript uses a persistent B+ tree sorted set to store the database's indices.

 Hazel fetches and caches nodes (segments) of DataScript's trees and lazily iterates over them.
-For the POC, Hazel only supports the methods (r)seek and datoms over indexes.

 For the lazy sequence abstraction, I chose AsyncGenerators.